rado-radoev/Codewars/Readme.txt

-This section contains code from Codewars Katas
+This section contains code from Codewars Katas Exercism.io and others